kzaidd/Crypto-tracker/README.md

 # Cryptocurrency Tracker Web App
-A Cryptocurrency tracking web app which shows the realtime data of 100 cryptocurrencies
+A React web app which shows price, volume, 24hrs stats and many more of 100 cryptocurrencies.

 # Description